smart-data-models/dataModel.Transportation/TransportStation/doc/spec_ES.md

       x-ngsi:
         type: Property
     architect:
+      description: Architect that designed the station
       type: string
+      x-ngsi:
+        type: Property
     areaServed:
       description: The geographic area where a service or offered item is provided
       type: string